Customs warehousing procedure

 Applying for an authorisation

-If you wish to operate a storage space, you need an authorisation.
-You can apply for this using the form Customs Warehousing authorisation Application (only available in Dutch).
+If you wish to manage a storage facility, you need an authorisation.
+You apply for the authorisation via the EU Trader Portal.
+For more information, go to the 'Completion instructions EU Trader Portal – Customs warehouse authorisation (CWP') (only available in Dutch).

 You can also apply for a cross-border authorisation for the Customs warehousing procedure.
 More information on this can be found at the Expertise Centre for Cross-border Authorisations.